MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Dreams have only one owner at a time.
-That's why dreamers are lonely.
+> Confuse them with your silence and amaze them with your actions.
-> -- William Faulkner
+> -- Unknown